midnightbyte/clue-less/README.md

 Project will be running on localhost:3000

-To see changes dynamically install nodemon and start using nodemon:
+To see changes dynamically:

+install nodemon

 npm install nodemon -g

+to use nodemon:

 nodemon start